isomerpages/moe-yuanchingsec/_confident-leaders/Character & Citizenship/Sexuality Education.md

 education programmes by MOE-approved external providers.</p>
 <p>11.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents who wish to opt their children
-out of the <strong>Sexuality Education lessons</strong> need to complete an opt-out form.
-This form will be communicated to parents at the start of the year and is also available <u>here</u> (please upload parents opt-out form found in <strong>Annex</strong>  <strong>A</strong> and insert a hyperlink for parents to access the form).
-The completed form is to be submitted by 22/01/2026.</p>
+out of the <strong>Sexuality Education lessons</strong> need to complete an online opt-out form <a href="https://go.gov.sg/ycs-moesexualityedu-optout2026" rel="noopener nofollow" target="_blank">here</a> by
+22 Jan 2026.
+This form will be communicated to parents at the start of the year and is also downloadable <a href="https://go.gov.sg/ycs-moesexualityedu-optouthardcopy2026" rel="noopener nofollow" target="_blank">here</a>.
+The completed form is to be submitted by 22 Jan 2026.</p>
 <p>12.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Parents who wish to opt their children
 out of the <strong><em>eTeens</em> programme</strong> need to complete an opt-out form.
 This form will be communicated to parents at the start of